Laughing at Death

-Laughing at Death is a 1929 American thriller drama film directed by Wallace Fox for Film Booking Offices of America.
+Laughing at Death is a 1929 American film directed by Wallace Fox for Film Booking Offices of America.
 The script was written by Frank Howard Clark and Helen Gregg, and the film stars Bob Steele and Natalie Joyce.

 Plot

 A young American college athlete meets the prince of a European country while spending time on an ocean liner over his summer vacation.
 The two look practically identical, and he agrees to help the prince escape a plot against him by switching places for a period of time.
 Trouble ensues.